vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 Sri Ramanuja's answer is to this effect:

 > "This idea that there is no such thing in Brahman as the many (nana) is found in the Kata Upanishad II, and in the 'Brihadaranyaka Upanishad VI.
-Immediately after this statement, the Sruti declares that Brahman has all things under His control (sarvasya vasi) and that He rules over all (sarvasya isanah).
+Immediately after this statement, the Śruti declares that Brahman has all things under His control (sarvasya vasi) and that He rules over all (sarvasya isanah).
 In the face of these later passages, how can it be maintained that Brahman has no attributes at all, while rulership and control are ascribed to Him ?"

 It may be said by the Advaitin that the passage in question denies the existence of anything other than Brahman.
 To this Ramanuja would reply as follows:-

 > That is certainly not the meaning.

-To decide what the true interpretation of the text is, we should go back to a consideration of the apparently divergent Srutis quoted before,
+To decide what the true interpretation of the text is, we should go back to a consideration of the apparently divergent Śrutis quoted before,

 - some seemingly denying the existence of anything other than Brahman,
 - some stating that all this is Brahman, because it is created and sustained by Brahman and is merged in it, which seem to recognise the reality of the world with its sentient and non-sentient beings and